AhmedMourad0/kotlin-validation/README.md

 Check the samples for current syntax.

 ## Features
-- Generating sealed classes that describe violations (No string matching)
+- Generating sealed classes that describe violations (no string matching)
 - Generating the `validate` and `isValid` functions per constrainer
 - Support for adding properties to different violations
 - Support for Generics